zzatang/speech-improvement-cursor/documentation/implementation_plan.md

 ## Phase 5: Deployment

-1. Configure a CI/CD pipeline (using GitHub Actions or similar) to automatically run tests and lint code on every commit.
-(Tech Stack: Development Tools)
+1.  ✓ DONE - Configure a CI/CD pipeline using GitHub Actions to automatically run tests and lint code on every commit.
+Created two GitHub Actions workflows: ci.yml for code quality checks (linting, type checking, building) and deploy.yml for automated deployment to Vercel.
+Added typecheck script to package.json and created comprehensive documentation in documentation/ci-cd-pipeline.md.
+Updated README with details about the CI/CD setup and instructions for configuring Vercel secrets.
+The pipeline ensures consistent code quality by verifying all commits against project standards and automates deployment to minimize human error.
 2. Deploy the Next.js frontend to Vercel, ensuring that environment variables for Supabase, Clerk, and Google Cloud APIs are set properly in the Vercel dashboard.
 (Tech Stack: Frontend, Project Outline: Data Security & Privacy)
 3.  **Validation**: Visit the deployed Vercel URL, sign up as a new user, and run through a complete exercise to ensure all integrations (frontend, backend, AI APIs) function correctly in the production environment.
 4. Monitor performance especially for real-time TTS and ASR responses to ensure low latency is maintained.
 (Project Outline: Key Requirements - Latency, ASR Accuracy)